Roxy Astor: AfterGLOW: The 80s Musical Experience Stage Show

 AfterGLOW: The 80s Musical Experience was the brainchild of original GLOW girl Roxy Astor (Tracee Meltzer).
 On October 23, 2018, Meltzer's 56th birthday, all of her labor came to fruition and AfterGLOW: The 80's Musical Experience premiered at the 11:11 Theatre in West Hollywood.
-Directed by award-winning Christopher G. Carver and written by Melissa Wassum, the show starred five of the original GLOW girls: Matilda The Hun (Dee Booher), Roxy Astor (Tracee Meltzer), MTV (Eileen O’Hara), Dallas (Debi Pelletier Miller), and Sunny the California Girl (Patricia Summerland).
+Directed by award-winning Christopher G. Carver and written by Melissa Wassum, the show starred five of the original GLOW girls: Matilda The Hun (Dee Booher), Roxy Astor (Tracee Meltzer), MTV (Eileen O'Hara), Dallas (Debi Pelletier Miller), and Sunny the California Girl (Patricia Summerland).
 The show is based on the real-life stories of 5 of the original GLOW wrestlers.
 The show opens with the wrestlers reunited at Mountain Fiji’s memorial as they relive never before told stories from behind the scenes of GLOW.
 The show also starred LA Radio talk radio star Sheena Metal and Shameless star Mary Kennedy (New Fiona).
-Also starring in this show were Kayla Ane Meltzer (Roxy Astor’s real life daughter and professional wrestler), Charlene Ward, Jasmine Fontes, Melissa Wassum, Taylor Ann Tracy, Justin Root, Robert Samo, and Nic Hodges.
+Also starring in this show were Kayla Ane Meltzer (Roxy Astor’s real life daughter and professional wrestler), Charlene Ward, Jasmine Fontes, Melissa Wssaum, Taylor Ann Tracy, Justin Root, Robert Samo, and Nic Hodges.

 Meltzer was nominated for a Broadway World Award for her role as "Roxy Astor" in the show.
 The show itself earned 8 nominations.
 In 2020, she received a BroadwayWorld Los Angeles nomination for Costume Design of the Decade.
 The show ended up winning two awards: Best Ensemble of the Decade and Director of a Musical of the Decade.

 In 2021, the show, renamed AfterGLOW 80s Extravaganza, won Most Anticipated Upcoming Production of a Play from BroadwayWorld Las Vegas.

-Hairstyling

-Meltzer has styled hair for three decades.
+Matilda the Hun: The Raw Meat Stage Play

+Matilda the Hun: The Raw Meat was a stage play produced, written, directed by and starred Roxy Astor and Robert Nguyen on July 26, 27, and 28, 2024 at the Zephyr Theatre in Hollywood.
+The show is based on the personal stories of Roxy Astor and Robert Nguyen with Deanna Booher, more famously known as Matilda the Hun, in her last years.
+By the end of the year, the show had been nominated in 10 different categories for the Broadway World Awards which resulted in 3 wins for David Navarro for Best Music Direction & Orchestra Performance, Best Scenic Design of a Play or Musical, and Best Sound Design of a Play or Musical.

+The following year, Roxy Astor, Robert Nguyen and David Navarro brought the show back, where it was selected along with over 400 unique shows to be performed at the Hollywood Fringe Festival.
+For the Hollywood Fringe Festival, the show was condensed to an hour and there were five performances throughout the month of June (7, 16, 22, 26, 29).